 Any employee giving reasonable suspicion to believe that s/he is in violation of GMCS policy Drug and Alcohol-Free Workplace shall be subjected to GMCS-paid testing immediately upon observation of such reasonable suspicion.
 Reasonable suspicion shall be limited to behavior or conduct observed upon GMCS property or observed during the employee's performance of employment-related duties.
-Testing can be authorized only by the CEO or designee.
+Only the CEO or designee can authorize testing.